frassinier/storybook-docs-toc/README.md

 # Storybook Docs Table of contents addon

+> **Warning**
+> This Storybook add-on is now an official feature of Storybook 7.1+.
+This repository is not maintained anymore.

 Table of contents addon for [Storybook Docs](https://www.npmjs.com/package/@storybook/addon-docs).

-Get auto generated list of links next to your content.
+Get auto-generated list of links next to your content.

 It uses [tocbot](https://github.com/tscanlin/tocbot) under the hood.